 TFP has been permitted by the HFEA to restart treatment.

-Below, our Group Medical Director, Professor Tim Child, explains what this means for our patients:
+Below, we explain what this means for our patients:

 We aim to treat all patients as and when they wish, regardless of whether they are NHS or self-funded.
 If you are a current or recent patient you will receive a message via the patient portal about continuing your treatment journey with us.
 If you have any questions, please don’t hesitate to get in touch via the portal, email or telephone.